-The lipid profile is a group of tests that are often requested together to determine risk of coronary heart disease.
-The tests that make up a lipid profile are tests that have been shown to be good indicators of whether someone is likely to have a heart attack or stroke caused by blockage of blood vessels (“hardening of the arteries”).
+The lipid profile is a group of tests that are often requested together to determine risk of developing cardiovascular disease (heart disease, stroke and related diseases); to monitor treatment of conditions that can cause blockage of blood vessels (“hardening of the arteries”).

 What tests are included in a lipid profile?

-The lipid profile includes total cholesterol, HDL-cholesterol (often called good cholesterol), LDL-cholesterol (often called bad cholesterol), and triglycerides.
-Sometimes the report will include additional calculated values such as total cholesterol/HDL ratio or a risk score based on lipid profile results, age, sex, and other risk factors.
+The lipid profile typically includes total cholesterol, HDL-cholesterol (often called good cholesterol), LDL-cholesterol (often called bad cholesterol), and triglycerides.
+Sometimes the report will include non-HDL-cholesterol and additional calculated values such as total cholesterol/HDL ratio or a risk score based on lipid profile results, age, sex, and other risk factors - a CVD Risk Assessment.

 How is a lipid profile used?

 The lipid profile is used to guide providers in deciding how a person at risk should be treated.
 The results of the lipid profile are considered along with other known risk factors of heart disease to develop a plan of treatment and follow-up.

 Treatment is based on the overall risk of coronary heart disease as accessed after lifestyle modification.
 The following groups would be considered for treatment.

 - Patients with vascular disease

 - Type 2 diabetics with LDL-cholesterol > 2.5 mmol/L or triglycerides > 2.0 mmol/L